mitre/linkage-agent-tools/README.md

 ### anonlink-entity-service

 The primary dependency of these tools is on the [anonlink-entity-service](https://anonlink-entity-service.readthedocs.io/en/stable/).
 This software package provides a web service for accessing [anonlink](https://github.com/data61/anonlink)'s matching capabilites.
-This software must be installed for the DCC Tools to work.
+This software must be installed for the Linkage Agent Tools to work.
 Install instructions can be found on the [anonlink-entity-service Deployment page](https://anonlink-entity-service.readthedocs.io/en/stable/deployment.html)

 ### Dependency Overview

-DCC Tools is a set of scripts designed to interact with the previously mentioned anonlink-entity-service.
+Linkage Agent Tools is a set of scripts designed to interact with the previously mentioned anonlink-entity-service.
 They were created and tested on Python 3.7.4.
 The tools rely on two libraries: [Requests](https://requests.readthedocs.io/en/master/) and [TinyDB](https://tinydb.readthedocs.io/en/latest/intro.html).

 Requests is a library that makes HTTP requests.
 This is used for the tools to communicate with the web service offered by the anonlink-entity-service.

 TinyDB is a Python-based implementation of a document database.
 It runs inside of the Python interpreter and stores it's information in a JSON file.
 TinyDB is used to keep track of matches across anonlink projects.
 It is then queries to deconflict results between projects and construct a full set of LINK_IDs for all individuals.

-DCC Tools contains a test suite, which was created using [pytest](https://docs.pytest.org/en/latest/).
+Linkage Agent Tools contains a test suite, which was created using [pytest](https://docs.pytest.org/en/latest/).

 ### Installing with an existing Python install